Sandwich cookies: Incredibly fattening and unhealthy. Specially back when trans-fats were used in bulk to form the filling.

 Bake the cookies for 12 to 15 minutes, in a preheated oven set to 170 °C (338 °F), static.
 The cookies are done when the tops are very lightly golden and the bottom edges start browning.
 Remove from the oven immediately at this point, and transfer to a cookie rack to cool them down completely before filling in with the strawberry cream.

 How to make the sugar-free strawberry cream filling

-Put the water in a glass and boil it in the microwave.
+Boil the water in a glass bowl in the microwave (it’s just easier).
 Add sweetener, them mix with a spoon until it’s completely melted.
 Then leave it aside to cool.

 When the water and sweetener mixture is just warm, add the egg white powder and strawberry flavoring of your choice and mix it in with a fork until smooth (4, 5).

 A quick note: The quantity of sweetener added to the filling can be more or less according to your taste, the upper limit is how much of it can be dissolved in 15 grams of water.
 After passing a certain amount – 30 to 40 grams of xylitol, but it varies per sweetener and even what kind of solids (minerals) you already have in suspension on your water – the sweetener crystals will stop dissolving and accumulating at the bottom.